-iTunes isn’t the only desktop app that shows you how to convert M4A files to MP3, but it remains one of the best (and most recognizable) choices out there.
-It’s easy to use and we can help you with computer authorization or making sure it’s up to date if necessary.
+iTunes isn’t the only desktop app that shows you how to convert M4A files to MP3 but it remains one of the best (and most recognizable) choices out there for both Windows and MacOS.
+It’s easy to use and we can help you with computer authorization or making sure it’s up-to-date if necessary.

 If you want a dedicated device to play those newly created MP3s, check out our suggestions for the best modern MP3 players once you’re finished!